 Eby said the lawyers are resisting an application by the accused to have millions of dollars returned to them earlier than the law requires.

 “I still remain concerned that British Columbia and Canada simply do not have the resources or capacity to investigate and convict—prosecute and convict—those involved in transnational organized crime and money laundering, which apparently the RCMP believes has infiltrated our real estate market in a serious way,” he acknowledged.

 Despite the failure of this case, the attorney general expressed confidence in Bill Blair, the federal minister of border security and organized crime reduction.

 “I understand that there’s a great deal of enthusiasm for moving on this at the federal level, which is very heartening," Eby said.
 "But the situation on the ground, as far as I can see, remains unchanged.”

 Eby also mentioned at today's event that the Ministry of Finance is looking into the issue of beneficial ownership.

 Transparency International Canada pointed out in 2016 that only two provinces, Alberta and Quebec, require companies to reveal their beneficial owners.

-In B.C., the Gordon Campbell government imposed greater secrecy by passing the Business Corporations Act, which severely limits ways in which the media and the public can find out who owns shell companies.
+In B.C., the Gordon Campbell government imposed greater secrecy by passing the Business Corporations Act in 2002, which severely limited ways in which the media and the public can find out who owns shell companies.